Create a classic workspace

 - For a Shared VPC, set this to the project ID for this workspace’s resources.

-If this is the first time that you have created a workspace, a Google popup window asks you to select your Google account and consent to the request for additional scopes.
+- If this is the first time that you have created a workspace, a Google popup window asks you to select your Google account and consent to the request for additional scopes.
 If the popup window does not appear and the page does not change, you may have a popup blocker in your web browser.
+Sign in with the same Google email as the one being used to sign into Databricks.

 Enabling Google APIs on a workspace's project